brutalzinn/arduino-python-computer-monitor/README.md

 A small project that i made to manager my memory leak problem.

+# Installing

+1. Clone this repository
+2. pip install pipenv ( install pip env for easy package control )
+3. pipenv install ( download and install all libraries that this project uses )
 # Small customization

 At this moment, you can set a MaxMem limit and configure the hot keys.
 All this needs